matijakolaric-com/django-music-publisher/docs/features.rst

 DMP uses a **single manuscript share** model, splits between writers (prior to publishing) are same for performance, mechanical and synchronisation rights.

+.. container:: tgt

+  `That Green Thing <https://matijakolaric.com/thatgreenthing>`_ has share fields for performance, mechanical and sync shares for both writers and original publishers.
+   Manuscript shares are calculated back if required.

 Original publishing agreement data
 -----------------------------------------